 Nice trip out there, lots of mountains and fields.

-My study of the Korean language ("Hanegul" or "Han-gug-aw") is progressing, although I can't say I spend much time studying. [see Minesweeper, above, for an explanation] I still meet with my language exchange partners, and am up to saying, "I can," "I am good at," and "I cannot," for about twenty activities for which I have memorized verbs.
+My study of the Korean language ("Hanegul" or "Han-gug-aw") is progressing, although I can't say I spend much time studying.
+I still meet with my language exchange partners, and am up to saying, "I can," "I am good at," and "I cannot," for about twenty activities for which I have memorized verbs.
 With any luck, by the time I get back to the U.S, I'll be speaking Korean like a slow eight-year-old, as opposed to a just verbal one-year-old.
 I'm actually understanding a lot more of what I hear, which is a really interesting experience, and a little frightening, because I can understand maybe ten percent of random conversation if I listen very hard, and that

 Screwing around in Sinpyeong

 I don't know what this big screw does exactly, but it's pretty cool looking.

 ten percent allows my imagination to run wild with the other 90 percent.
 For instance, if I hear, " pig horse meat happy " then I can fill in the blanks as, " pig. horse meat. happy ."
 The fact is, the "horse meat" ("mal-go-gi") could very well be. "malgo.
 Gi-" So the statement could be as harmless as, " pig can't speak happy ."
 Ahhh, the wonders of learning a new language.
 It's been pretty fun, so far, though, and some day, I hope to understand a solid fifteen percent of the random conversations.